The Yardbirds: Beck/Page line-up (1966)

 The Yardbirds in 1966.
 L to R: Keith Relf, Jim McCarty, Jeff Beck, Chris Dreja, Jimmy Page.

 Roger the Engineer was released in June 1966.
 Soon afterward, Samwell-Smith quit the band at a drunken gig at Queen's College in Oxford and embarked on a career as a record producer.
 Jimmy Page, who was at the show, agreed that night to play bass until rhythm guitarist Dreja could rehearse on the instrument.
 The band toured with Page on bass, and Beck and Dreja on guitars, playing dates in Paris, the UK, the Midwestern US, and the California coast.
 Beck fell ill late in the latter tour and was hospitalised in San Francisco.
-Page took over as lead guitarist at the Carousel Ballroom (San Francisco) on 25 August and Dreja switched to bass.
+Page took over as lead guitarist at the Carousel Ballroom in San Francisco on 25 August, and Dreja switched to bass.
 Beck stayed in San Francisco to recuperate with his girlfriend Mary Hughes, while the rest of the band completed the tour.
 After the Yardbirds reunited in London, Dreja remained on bass and the group's dual lead guitar attack was born.

-The Beck/Page lead guitar partnership created the avant-garde psychedelic rock single "Happenings Ten Years Time Ago" (with future Led Zeppelin bassist John Paul Jones on bass instead of Dreja), which the band recorded in July and September 1966.
+The Beck/Page lead guitar partnership created the avant-garde/psychedelic rock single "Happenings Ten Years Time Ago" (with future Led Zeppelin bassist John Paul Jones on bass instead of Dreja), which the band recorded in July and September 1966.
 The single's UK B-side was "Psycho Daisies", two minutes of garage punk sludge featuring Beck on vocals and lead guitar, and Page on bass.
 The single's B-side in the US, "The Nazz Are Blue", also features a lead vocal by Beck.

 The Yardbirds also recorded "Stroll On", a reworking of "Train Kept A-Rollin'", recorded for Michelangelo Antonioni's critically acclaimed film Blow-Up.
 Relf changed the song's lyrics and title to avoid having to seek permission from the copyright holder.
 Their appearance in the film, about a hip fashion photographer (played by David Hemmings) undergoing an existential crisis in Swinging London, came after the Who declined and the In-Crowd were unable to attend the filming.
 Andy Warhol's "Factory" band the Velvet Underground was also considered for the part but was unable to acquire UK work permits.
 Director Antonioni instructed Beck to smash his guitar in emulation of the Who's Pete Townshend.
 The guitar that Beck destroys in the film was a cheap Höfner instrument.